Shuijing725/CrowdNav_HEIGHT/README.md

 <img src="/figures/rewards.png" width="370" /> <img src="/figures/losses.png" width="370" />

 ------
-## Sim2Real
-We are happy to announce that our sim2real tutorial and code are released [here](https://github.com/Shuijing725/CrowdNav_Sim2Real_Turtlebot)!
-**Note:** This repo only serves as a reference point for the sim2real transfer of crowd navigation.
-Since there are lots of uncertainties in real-world experiments that may affect performance, we cannot guarantee that it is reproducible on all cases.

 ## Disclaimer
 1. We only tested our code in Ubuntu 20.04 with Python 3.8.
 The code may work on other OS or other versions of Python, but we do not have any guarantee.